 The Columbian Ground Squirrel in Manning Park, British Columbia

 The Columbian ground squirrel is an engaging little animal that lives in North America.
-One of its Canadian habitats is Manning Park.
-This is a large provincial park located in the southern interior portion of British Columbia.
-I live in British Columbia and have enjoyed observing the ground squirrels in Manning Park for many years.
+One of its Canadian habitats is E. C. Manning Park in British Columbia.
+The park is located in the southern interior portion of British Columbia.
+I live in BC and have enjoyed observing the ground squirrels in Manning Park for many years.

 The Columbian ground squirrel lives in colonies and builds an extensive burrow system.
-The chirping calls of the squirrels at their burrow entrances and their cautious explorations beyond the burrows are very entertaining to observe.
-The Manning Park squirrels are best seen in the picnic area beside Lightning Lake, where there is often a large concentration of animals.
+The chirping calls of the animals at their burrow entrances and their cautious explorations beyond the burrows are very entertaining to observe.
+The Manning Park squirrels are often seen in the picnic area beside Lightning Lake, where there is sometimes a large concentration of the animals.

 E. C. Manning Provincial Park in British Columbia